- Listing Type: Gap Year Programs

 - Gender: Coed

 - Financial Aid: Grants/Scholarships

-College courses included with the Good Life Gap Term: Living the Good Life (4 semester credits in philosophy or religion), Radical Love for the New 21st Century (4 semester credits in English), and The Creative Life (2-4 semester credits in the Arts).
+College courses included with the Good Life Gap Term: The Good Life Course (4 semester credits in philosophy or religion), The Good Life For All (2-4 semester credits in English), and The Creative Life Course (2-4 semester credits in the Arts).

-You will stay in cottages/tree dwellings/tents throughout the program, where you will house with other participants.
+You will stay in riverside cottages throughout the program, where you will house with other participants.
 You will also grow, cook, and eat homegrown/foraged food and learn about bread baking, pickling, and fermenting.